aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 ## **2. Filter the data and let the chart change**

 Filtering your data is a great way to handle chart filters with a lot of data.
 When you filter the data, the chart will change.
-One issue we're going to have to address is making sure the chart stays on the screen.
-When you filter, you get hidden rows, and occasionally, the chart will be in those hidden rows.
+One issue we need to address is making sure the chart stays on the screen.
+When you filter, you get hidden rows, and occasionally, the chart may be positioned in those hidden rows.

 ![todo:image_alt_text](Figure3.png)

 ### **Steps to use Data Filters to change the chart in Excel**

 1. Click inside your data range.
 2. Click the **Data** tab, and turn on Filters by clicking Filters.
-Your header row will have drop down arrows.
+Your header row will have drop‑down arrows.
-3. Create a chart by going to **Insert** tab and selecting a columns chart.
+3. Create a chart by going to the **Insert** tab and selecting a column chart.
-4. Now filter your data using the drop down arrows in the data.
+4. Now filter your data using the drop‑down arrows in the data.
 Don't use the Chart Filters.

 ### **Sample Code**
-The following sample code shows the same featrue using Aspsoe.Cells.
+The following sample code shows the same feature using Aspose.Cells.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-DataFilters.py" >}}

 ## **3. Filter the data using a Table and let the chart change**

 Using a Table is similar to Method 2, using a range, but you have advantages with tables over ranges.
 When you change your range to a Table and add data, the chart automatically updates.
 With a range, you will have to change the data source.

 ### **Format as table in Excel**

-Click inside your data and use **CTRL + T** or use the Home tab, **Format as Table**
+Click inside your data and use **CTRL + T** or use the Home tab, **Format as Table**.

 ![todo:image_alt_text](Figure4.png)

 ### **Sample Code**
-The following sample code loads the [sample Excel file](TableFilters.xlsx) shows the same featrue using Aspsoe.Cells.
+The following sample code loads the [sample Excel file](TableFilters.xlsx) and shows the same feature using Aspose.Cells.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-TableFilters.py" >}}
 {{< app/cells/assistant language="python-net" >}}